Lacey Sturm: Flyleaf

 In 2000, Sturm began to play with drummer James Culpepper.
 The pair worked with guitarists Sameer Bhattacharya and Jared Hartmann.
 In 2002, Pat Seals, Flyleaf's current bassist, joined, forming a group named Passerby.
-Due to legal reasons, they renamed themselves Flyleaf in June 2004.
+For legal reasons, they renamed themselves Flyleaf in June 2004.

 On October 22, 2012, shortly before the release of New Horizons, Sturm revealed that she had amicably left Flyleaf.
 The album was nominated for the 2012 Rock Album of the Year Dove Award.

 In an interview promoting her book The Reason: How I Discovered a Life Worth Living, Sturm explained that a primary reason for her leaving the band was the death of the band's sound engineer.
 The band performed one last show as a means to help the sound engineer's wife and child.
 This experience caused Sturm to consider her own son and wonder what she would do if she knew she had only one more year with him.
-"It was really amazing to recognize this season changing in my life and the freedom that I was gonna be able to focus on my family," Sturm said.
+"It was really amazing to recognize this season changing in my life and the freedom that I was gonna be able to focus on my family", Sturm said.
 "And although it was really hard, I'm thankful.
 And that's the reason I stepped down from Flyleaf."

 On November 7, 2022, it was announced by Flyleaf that Sturm had returned to the band, with the band now calling themselves "Flyleaf with Lacey Sturm".

 Guest appearances

-Sturm provided backing vocals on "Run to You" and "Born Again," two tracks on Christian rock band Third Day's 2008 album Revelation.
+Sturm provided backing vocals on "Run to You" and "Born Again", two tracks on Christian rock band Third Day's 2008 album Revelation.
 She received two Grammy nominations at the 52nd Grammy Awards for her work with Third Day: "Born Again" was nominated for Best Gospel Song and Best Gospel Performance.

-She has also worked with Apocalyptica on their song "Broken Pieces" and with Orianthi on the song "Courage."
+She has also worked with Apocalyptica on their song "Broken Pieces" and with Orianthi on the song "Courage".

-She recorded a song, "Heavy Prey," for the Underworld: Awakening soundtrack.
+She recorded a song, "Heavy Prey", for the Underworld: Awakening soundtrack.

 She was a guest vocalist on the 2013 track "Take the Bullets Away" by We as Human.

-In 2020, she performed as a guest vocalist in Breaking Benjamin's song "Dear Agony (Aurora Version)."
+In 2020, she performed as a guest vocalist in Breaking Benjamin's song "Dear Agony (Aurora Version)".

 In 2021, she performed as a guest vocalist on Love and Death's cover of DJ Snake and Justin Bieber's song "Let Me Love You" on the album Perfectly Preserved.